Feather-light crepes, loaded American stacks and traditional galettes – you’ll find loads of delicious ways to get your fill of pancakes in Leeds.

 Laynes Espresso, 16 New Station Street, Leeds, West Yorkshire, LS1 5DL.

-At Crepe Affaire, it’s all about traditional French pancakes.
-Expect a host of classic combinations, both sweet and savoury, like cinnamon or ham supreme.
+At Crêpe Affaire, it’s all about traditional French pancakes.
+Expect a host of classic combinations, both sweet and savoury, like cinnamon butterscotch or hunter’s chicken.
 But it’s their more creative options that demand your attention.
-Try the peanut butter pie, topped with Reese’s Peanut Butter Cups, Nutella and cream.
+Try the Ultimate Nutella, topped with a triple portion of chocolatey goodness, whipped cream and a scoop of ice cream.
 And if you can’t make up your mind, you can throw on extra toppings as you see fit.